Others on Russell Kirk

 - Bradley J. Birzer has written an essay on Kirk’s life and legacy that is now hosted on the Hillsdale College website.
 Entitled “The American Cicero: Russell Kirk,” it was posted to inspire students to consider an American Studies major.

-- George H. Nash on “The Life and Legacy of Russell Kirk,” a 2007 lecture at the Heritage Foundation.
+- George H. Nash on “The Life and Legacy of Russell Kirk,” a 2007 lecture at the Heritage Foundation (also available as a PDF download).

 - The Intercollegiate Review devoted its Fall 1994 issue (Vol 30 No 1) to a tribute to Russell Kirk.
 We commend it to your attention.